Lynda Price: Early life and education

+She earned a certificate in First Nations public administration at the University of Northern British Columbia, and in 2011 she graduated with a Bachelor of Arts degree in First Nations Studies with a minor in political science.
+She earned a Juris Doctor from Thompson Rivers University law school in 2015.

 Career

 Price was the elected Chief of the Ulkatcho First Nation from 2005 to 2009.
-Afterwards, she ran for the position of Chief of the BC Assembly of First Nations, and was beaten by Jody Wilson-Raybould who would go on to be the Attorney General of Canada.
+Prior to this she served as Ulkatcho band councillor for eight years.
+Afterwards, she ran for the position of Chief of the BC Assembly of First Nations, and was beaten by Jody Wilson-Raybould who would go on to become a member of parliament and the first indigenous Attorney General of Canada in 2015.
+She served another term from 2019 to 2025.

-She studied at the University of Northern British Columbia, and graduated with a Bachelor of Arts degree in First Nations Studies in 2011.
-She earned a Juris Doctor from Thompson Rivers University law school in 2015.

 Price was the first woman elected to the Union of BC Chiefs' executive council, was a member of BC's Climate Solutions Council from 2022 to 2024, served on the BC Assembly of First Nations Board of Directors until 2024, and the NIB Trust.